IT'S TIME TO PICK YOUR ELECTRIC PROVIDER

 What does retail electric competition mean for my business?

-Just like comparing and shopping for cell phone or internet plans, retail electric competition means businesses can shop for their own electric plan from multiple retail electric providers, comparing pricing, types of fuel resources, and overall contract terms.
+Just like comparing and shopping for cell phone or internet plans, retail electric competition means businesses can shop for their own electric plan from multiple retail electric providers, comparing pricing, and overall contract terms.

 Businesses have more options, but shopping takes time and can be confusing